 Writing by Erin Webb

-I came to Brooklyn Herborium, first as a customer with hormonal acne, sensitive and reactive skin, red and raw-feeling patches on my face and chest that looked a lot like rosacea, and very dehydrated skin.
+I came to Brooklyn Herborium, first as a customer with hormonal acne, sensitive and reactive skin, red and raw-feeling patches on my face and chest that looked a lot like rosacea, and very dehydrated skin and a recent diagnosis of fibromyalgia.
 One of the first things Emma recommended was getting off the Metabolic Rollercoaster and sent me home with NO EVIL, Sense & Sensitivity Mist, and instructions from her blog post, Diet for Incredibly Good Skin.
 Since then, I’ve joined the team at Brooklyn Herborium and seen my skin bounce back.
 There have been other more internal problems I’ve been dealing with for over a decade that, to my surprise, have begun to heal, as well.

 In 2002 I took antibiotics for the very first time.
 My parents had always relied on home remedies and natural medicine when I was growing up and luckily we hadn’t needed them–until my wisdom teeth came in.
 My stomach started to hurt within a few days of taking the antibiotics (I also had auditory hallucinations, but that’s a whole other story).
 I’d always had a sensitive stomach but now it was unruly and unpredictable.
 I was away at college and pretty clueless as to why it was hurting so bad.
 I had terrible heartburn, to the point that I was carrying around a giant bottle of Pepto Bismol and taking swigs from it all day.
 I was also having sudden digestive attacks that made me run to the bathroom, and such extreme bloating that my stomach would swell painfully to the point that I’d throw up from the pressure.
 My reactions to food were so unpredictable that my eating habits became inconsistent, at best.
 Food often felt more like an enemy than a friend.
 It was hard to tell what was setting my stomach off.
 Sometimes, it seemed like there were no safe things to eat.
 This relationship with food followed me into my 30s.
 Add to that a stressful and emotionally draining job, and I was often too tired to prepare a meal.
 There were many nights where I told myself cheese and crackers were a sufficient dinner (they’re not).
 Up until five months ago, my days often looked like this:

 Wake up too late to make breakfast because I was exhausted.
-Commute an hour to work then hurriedly eat a croissant or a yogurt.
-Feel ravenous again within an hour of eating “breakfast”.
+Commute an hour to work then hurriedly eat a croissant (there’s nothing wrong with croissants, it just wasn’t enough food) or a yogurt.
+Feel ravenous again within an hour of eating.
 Eat a snack and then work for 5-6 hours straight without taking a lunch break.
 Get hangry.
 Eat a rushed and too small meal because my break was only 30 minutes.
 Immediately get a stomach ache, feel shaky, and foggy.
 Feel exhausted and wiped out for the rest of the day.
 Snack on raw almonds or an energy bar.
 Then commute an hour, getting home around 10pm and eating dinner around 11pm.
 And repeat.

 Over the last two years, I felt more and more worn out and fragile.
 I also began to have severe pain and stiffness in my neck and hands that impacted my ability to work.
 After a doctor ruled out rheumatoid arthritis, I was diagnosed with fibromyalgia.
 I was frustrated and felt stuck by the diagnosis because the term is more of a catch-all for different types of chronic pain with unknown root causes, than a condition with a clear treatment path.
 It’s also an invisible condition.
 I look normal, but I’m in pain most of the time.
 It’s very easy to overextend myself, leading to days of exhaustion, extreme brain fog (I’ll forget common words), severe pain, nerve flair ups, and dizziness.
 It was disheartening that my illness was beginning to define me.